wasienv/wasienv/README.md

 This makes it a bit challening for standalone-runtimes to continually adapt.
 Because of that, adopting the WASI ABI is a much easier path for standalone server-side WebAssembly runtimes.

 Right now Emscripten is [moving towards WASI adoption](https://github.com/emscripten-core/emscripten/issues/9479).
-However is not yet possible to create WASI-only WebAssembly files since they are doing a gradual approach.
+However, Emscripten can only emit WASI WebAssembly files for some programs as Emscripten's filesystem layer supports POSIX features not yet present in WASI.

 Emscripten has also some tools that are not needed (nor supported) in the case of server-side Standalone WebAssembly runtimes, such as [`EM_JS` and `EM_ASM`](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.html#calling-javascript-from-c-c).

 Wasienv learns a lot from Emscripten, since they figured out the perfect ergonomics for having C/C++ projects to adopt WebAssembly.
 Alon, the creator of Emscripten, is without any doubt one of the brilliant minds behind WebAssembly and he inspired us with his work to keep improving the ergonomics of WASI.